 People associate zombies with pop culture.
 Every other show on Netflix and Amazon Prime has scores of zombies threatening the existence of the human race.
-However, you may not realize that the idea of zombies was actually inspired by real life.
+Stories about zombies existed among us for centuries.
+However, you won’t believe it if I said that most zombies were a real thing in the medical past!

 There was a time when Zombies walked among us.
 In the streets of Italy.

-The year was 1494.
-Italy was basking in the glory of the Renaissance.
+In the year 1494, Italy was basking in the glory of the Renaissance.
 There were flamboyant dresses, parties, and promiscuity.
 Philosophy was at its peak and artists were free to express their creativity in their works.
 It was a time of great learning, art, and culture– and diseases.

 Italy’s renaissance had a dark side.
 With resources, people were fulfilled and happy, and with more resources, the Italians started venturing out to foreign lands in a quest for gold and glory.